MLivanos/WorldWrap/README.md

 <img width="621" alt="Screen Shot 2023-06-19 at 10 49 36 PM" src="https://github.com/MLivanos/WorldWrap/assets/59032623/d80138b0-d1cc-4f28-a603-a1fba6c27d05">

-Transformation from our 3x3 grid game world to a Torus.
+The transformation from our 3x3 grid game world to a Torus.

 There are other ways to wrap worlds that can accomplish different shapes, such as the sphere shape below, but the current version of WorldWrap is designed to mimic toric space.
 Stay tuned to see more, or play around with the code and try to create something new yourself!

 ## How To Use WorldWrap

 For a full-worked example of WorldWrap, download the project and open up "Demo" in Unity.
 For a full-worked example of WorldWrap using NavMesh, open "DodgeballGame".